-The 57 Greatest Star Wars Moments, Ranked
+The 50 Greatest Star Wars Moments, Ranked

 38. Kylo Ren’s tantrum (Episode VII: The Force Awakens)

 When Adam Driver was announced as the chief antagonist of The Force Awakens, his most prominent prior role was Adam, the mercurial on-again-off-again boyfriend of Lena Dunham’s character on the HBO dramedy Girls.
 Wouldn’t it be funny, the joke went, if he played this new masked villain with the same emotional outbursts that characterized his turn as that show’s weirdo leading man?
-Lo and behold, that’s exactly what he did; Kylo's lightsaber-swinging freakout upon discovering his quarry had escaped from his grasp in the sands of Jakku is the best example of this new-model menace.
+Lo and behold, that’s exactly what he did.
+Kylo’s lightsaber-swinging freakout upon discovering Finn and BB-8 had escaped from his grasp in the sands of Jakku is the best example of this new-model menace.
+He’s carried that petulant rage even deeper into the story in The Last Jedi, the climax of which hinges on him using every weapon at his disposal, including his own lightsaber, to destroy a Luke Skywalker who doesn’t even really exist.
+And of course there’s his murder of his own father, Han Solo, a “screw you, Dad!” moment that puts every kid who’s peeled out of the driveway blasting Papa Roach’s “Last Resort” to shame.
 It’s ironic that the parody twitter account @EmoKyloRen caught on — as seen here, the actual Kylo Ren was emo enough as is.

 “You can type this shit, George, but you can’t say it.”
-Apocryphal or not, this quote, attributed to Harrison Ford in response to George Lucas’s jargon-heavy dialogue, is too good to check in terms of its characterization of the auteur’s mechancial approach to writing and directing for his actors.
+Apocryphal or not, this quote, attributed to Harrison Ford in response to George Lucas’s jargon-heavy dialogue, is too good to check in terms of its characterization of the auteur’s mechanical approach to writing and directing for his actors.
 But during the scene in which Han, Luke, and Chewie overpower a guard station in an attempt to rescue Princess Leia, it all fades away.
-In its place is one of the funniest moments in the whole series, in which Han, pretending to be an Imperial goon, responds to telecommunicated queries about the chaos in the guardroom by pretending everything’s kosher, then wincing at his own ridiculous bullshit.
+In its place is one of the funniest moments in the whole series: Han, pretending to be an Imperial goon, responds to telecommunicated queries about the chaos in the guardroom by pretending everything’s kosher, then wincing at his own ridiculous bullshit.
 The Star Wars saga isn’t exactly famous for its laugh-out-loud moments; this one is priceless.

 “You don’t need to see his identification.
 These aren’t the droids you’re looking for.
 He can go about his business.
 Move along.”
 What in the hell just happened?
 It’s simple, my young apprentice: Obi-Wan Kenobi just used the old Jedi mind trick on a gaggle of simpleminded stormtroopers, using the Force to brainwash them into following his orders.
 The phrase and technique entered the pop-culture parlance on their own, but it’s the subtle “Ain’t I a stinker?” look of satisfaction on Sir Alec Guinness’s face as Kenobi dupes these goons that makes the moment magic.